• Level of education

 Objectives

-As far as solid behavior is concerned, this course naturally builds on the previous course of the same name, in which a thermomechanical framework was introduced.
-Whether it's the effects of viscosity, plasticity or damage, a particular effort is made to fit the classical behavior models used in many industrial calculation codes into the MSG framework.
+For the "solid" behavior part, this EU naturally builds on the previous EU of the same name, where a thermomechanical framework was presented.
+Whether it be the effects of viscosity, plasticity, or damage, a particular effort has been made to bring the classic behavior models used in many industrial calculation codes into the MSG framework.

 Read more